Fee (band): History

-In January 2007 Fee released their second independent record, Burn For You.
+In January 9, 2007, Fee released their second independent record, Burn For You.

 We Shine

 On September 25, 2007, Fee released their major-label debut under the name Fee titled We Shine with INO Records.

 Hope Rising

-In December 2008, Fee went back to the studio to begin production on their third studio album.
+In December 2008, Fee went back to the studio to begin production on their fourth studio album.
 The new album, titled Hope Rising, was released on October 6, 2009.

 Breakup

 In April 2010, they stopped playing shows, canceled their upcoming tour, and halted their regular updates of their website.
 No official announcement explaining this was made, though Steve Fee has since admitted to an affair that came to light around that time.
 The group has since disbanded and their website has been taken down.
 Since then, both the band and Steve Fee have been dropped from their label, INO Records.